 The barrel of this bat is 13 inches long, packing an extra large sweet spot which lets you hit the incoming softball with ease and precision.
 The bat is hot right out of the wraps, which means that it doesn’t need any break-in period and you can start hitting hard with it right away.

 Dudley has used its special Grip Spin technology in the construction of this bat.
 This allows you to gain maximum advantage when hitting and adds a lot of backspin to the softball when you hit it, throwing it into an unusual height and distance.

-The bat is constructed to last, so although it features a slightly steep price, you can rest assured that this is going to be a solid investment.
+The bat is constructed to last, you can rest assured that this is going to be a solid investment.
 The bat is available in 34-inch length with corresponding weight options of 26 ounces, 27 ounces, 28 ounces and 29 ounces.

 2017 Combat Rocket Launcher 1.21 Fully Loaded Senior Softball Bat 34 length 27 ounce

 The 2017 Combat Rocket Launcher 1.21 is one of the hottest senior softball bats this season.
 This bat promises to be a heavy-hitter and offers a truly impressive hitting prowess in the hands of the right player.
 The bat comes with a 100% composite design, making it incredibly durable to withstand rough and tough use, which means that you can expect this bat to last through multiple game seasons.

 The bat features a triple-wall barrel design, offering a lot of trampoline effect.
 Combat has also used the Tacky Spin Technology in the construction of this bat which adds a lot of additional backspin to every hit, letting you hit the softball farther and harder.
 The bat also features a 1.5oz end load which makes it a formidable hitter in the hands of a power player.